Charles Williams (British writer): Colleagues

 Although Williams attracted the attention and admiration of some of the most notable writers of his day, including T. S. Eliot and W. H. Auden, his greatest admirer was probably C. S. Lewis, whose novel That Hideous Strength (1945) has been regarded as partially inspired by his acquaintance with both the man and his novels and poems.
-Williams came to know Lewis after reading Lewis's then-recently published study The Allegory of Love; he was so impressed he jotted down a letter of congratulation and dropped it in the mail.
+Williams came to know Lewis after reading Lewis's then-recently published study The Allegory of Love; he was so impressed he jotted down a letter of congratulation and dropped it in the post.
 Coincidentally, Lewis had just finished reading Williams's novel The Place of the Lion and had written a similar note of congratulation.
-The letters crossed in the mail and led to an enduring and fruitful friendship.
+The letters crossed in the post and led to an enduring and fruitful friendship.

 Lewis wrote the Preface to Essays presented to Charles Williams, originally intended as a festschrift for Williams, but published after his death.
 Essays were contributed by Lewis, Sayers, Tolkien, Owen Barfield, Gervase Mathew and Warren Lewis.